 For many applications, an induction motor will be a more cost-effective choice, however because of its limitations, the overall system may cost more to compensate for this.
 As one of the first types of motor invented and a cheaper alternative to a PMSM, there is always a place in the market for these great motors.

-We are seeing more PMSM motors being applied in applications today.
+We are seeing more Permanent Magnet Synchronous Motors (PMSM) being applied in applications today.
 They are typically seen as the better alternative to the AC induction motors that previously swamped the market, due to their lower complexity and much more precise speed and torque control (particularly starting torque from zero speed).

 The overall cost of this motor may be slightly higher than the induction motor, due to the need for a controller and the added cost of the required electronic components and magnets.
 However, with the cost of electronics continually decreasing, it can become more cost-effective to invest in a more complex motor.
 This means you get a more intelligent motor, a more efficient system overall, and increased value for the end user.